raphaelschaad/dotfiles/terminal-snippets.md

     $ wget -S -O - http://example.com/webservice 2>&1

 `-S` print headers
-`-O -` concatenate all together and print to standard output
+`-O -` concatenate results together and print to standard output
-`2>&1` wget prints the headers to stderr, redirect to stdout
+`2>&1` wget prints the headers to stderr, redirect to stdout instead

+Enclose the URL with quotes if it contains ampersands.

 **Split file**